tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 ``LteEnbNetDevice`` can contain pointers to several ``ComponentCarrierEnb`` instances.
 This architecture allows that each CC may have its own configuration for PHY, MAC, scheduling algorithm and franctional frequency reuse algorithm.
-These attributes are currently mantained also in the ``LteEnbNetDevice`` for backward compatibility purpose.
+These attributes are currently maintained also in the ``LteEnbNetDevice`` for backward compatibility purpose.
 By default the ``LteEnbNetDevice`` attributes are the same as the primary carrier attributes.